0xilis/Pastcuts/Writeup.md

 WorkflowAppKit, from what I can see does not handle gallery shortcuts, that's by Shortcuts itself which is all in swift, so adding gallery support isn't so easy.
 But, for what's going to matter the most, importing, is handled by WorkflowAppKit's WFSharedShortcut - hmm, where have we seen this before?

-It's nearly identical to how it is in WorkflowKit in iOS 13.
+WFSharedShortcut is nearly identical to how it is in WorkflowKit in iOS 13.
 WFWorkflowRecord however, doesn't exist yet - instead WFWorkflow is used.
 So, we should just be able to hook that and (hopefully) be good.

 That's not saying it'll be as neat as Pastcuts iOS 13/14 for iOS 15 shortcuts - iOS 12 to 13, unlike 14 to 15, does differ a lot in structure, with iOS 12 being more dependent on actions using input passed in from the last action, and iOS 13+ is more dependent on using the passed in magic variable of the action.

 Perhaps, maybe, it could be usual to convert actions that rely on that magic variable structure in iOS 13 to cycle through all params, and place the magic variables in a Get Variable action on top of the action. iOS 13 also features a lot of acitons that you may be able to easily just substitute with a Get Variable action.

+This is currently what I'm working on with Pastcuts 1.4.0.
+Sadly I wasn't able to finish for the 1 year anniversary, but I'm still trying and hoping to make Pastcuts 1.4.0 the best update it can be

+### The (potential) future - potentially better hooking?

+iOS 15